leviszaboo/housing-nl/README.md

    ```
    python main.py
    ```
+   * You can also specify the `--analysis_only`, `--dataset_only` or `--skip_station_data` command line arguments to run only a specific part of the main function.
 5. **Verify the Output**:
-   * Check the generated files in the `data/output` folder for the main dataset and analysis results.
+   * Check the generated files in the `data/output` folder for the main and stations dataset, and the `output` folder for the analysis results.

 ## License
 "Effect of Train Traffic and Train Stations on House Prices in the Netherlands" © 2024 by Levente Szabo is licensed under [Creative Commons Attribution 4.0 International License][cc-by].
 This means you are free to: